Renewable energy law: Sector Regulation

 The Role of the Sector Regulator is specified in the enabling legislation.
 For example, regulatory oversight of feed-in tariff programs is essential, whether the price is based on a predetermined number (and with some maximum capacity), an auction/bidding process, or avoided cost.
 In each case, the regulator monitors activities to ensure abuses do not arise.
 How external (environmental and health) costs are factored into program evaluation is partly dependent on the enabling legislation (or executive order).
 If the law establishes Renewable Portfolio Standards, the energy regulator will need to oversee the system and evaluate its effectiveness in meeting RE objectives.
 Generally, some other agency is responsible for certifying the generators and handling the certification system.

 The sector regulator has a number of roles and responsibilities for operationalizing and implementing RE.
 The policy instruments include those oriented towards prices and quantities.
 The former (such as Feed-in Tariffs) provide the supplier with certainty regarding price, but the volume depends on whether that price is high or relatively low.
 The latter includes renewable portfolio standards that require distribution companies to purchase specific quantities of electricity generated by renewable technologies.

 In addition, the sector regulator is in a position to give advice to the government regarding the full implications of focusing on climate change or energy security.
 Policymakers, however, may choose to delegate these decisions, or a subset of them, to regulators; on the other hand, they may choose to remain silent on such issues.
 In the former case, of course, regulators have the power to exercise their discretion.
 In the latter case, the scope of regulatory discretion depends on what the legal system provides.
 In either case, the internal practices followed by the regulator need to provide legitimacy for regulatory rulings related to RE.
 Such practices include transparency and evidence-based decision-making.

 Renewable energy lawyers

 Renewable energy lawyers focus their practice on serving the legal needs of renewable energy project developers and companies that develop clean technologies (see clean tech law).

 Renewable energy laws by country

+China

+China passed its first Renewable Energy Law in 2005.
+The law established China's framework for regulating renewable energy.
+It also created four mechanisms designed to promote the development of China's renewable energy: (1) a national renewable energy target, (2) a mandatory connection and purchase policy, (3) a feed-in tariff system, and (4) a cost-sharing mechanism which includes a fund for renewable energy development.
+Implementing the renewable energy law expanded the market for renewable technology.

+In 2009, China amended the Renewable Energy Law to improve the process through which renewable energy is connected to the power grid and distributed.
+These amendments also sought to address interprovincial equity in bearing to costs associated with developing renewable energy.

+As of 2026, China has the world's largest installed capacity of hydro, solar and wind power.